Ava Clary

 When the author is too embarrassed to write her story

-Second hand embarrassment.
+Secondhand embarrassment.
 We all know it.
 Those cringe moments can make me stop watching a show or leave the room.
-As my sisters well know, since I leave the room whenever the dinner party happens in Pride and Prejudice (Colin Frith edition).
-Mary’s singing, followed by the father and mother’s tactlessness are too much.
+As my sisters well know, I leave the room whenever the dinner party happens in Pride and Prejudice (Colin Frith edition).
+Mary’s singing, followed by the father and mother’s tactlessness is too much.
 Nope.
 I’m out.
 The moments that terrify me usually involve social awkwardness.
 But I have recently discovered that this fear can also give me writer’s block.

 Author is so embarrassed that she wants to hide forever!